garcianavalon/codemotion-docker-startups/README.md

 - Fuck up proof: easy to clean and regenerate
 - Unified interface for executing (run), updating (pull) and stoping
 - Focus on your app, reuse everything

+## Quick Reference
+- `docker-compose up` creates and starts the stack.
+Use `-d`to run in background.
+- `docker-compose down` destroys the stack.
+Use `-v` to also delete volumes.
+- `docker-compose log [service]` shows the log of a service.
+No service logs all.
+Use `-f` for following.
+- `docker-compose ps` shows the state of the active containers in the stack.